tanisha-s-p/KWK-Applied-Data-Science-Fundamentals-Challenge-2025/README.md

 Claude

 * Generated a prototype data dashboard for initial data analysis
-* Note: many values were hallucinated, but it inspired my own analytical approach
+* Note: most values were hallucinated, but it inspired my own analytical approach

 YouTube Tutorial
 * Followed this Scrapy tutorial to understand how to use Scrapy to scrape an e-commerce site: https://youtu.be/4WjNFv2RPo0?si=840EBLvfCmpDVOuX